10.10. Dynamic Types profiles

 10.10.2.1.
 Member types

-Member types are defined as any type that can belong to a Struct or a Union, or be aliased by a Typedef.
+Member types are defined as any type that can belong to a Struct or a Union, or be aliased by a Alias.
 These can be defined by the <member> XML tag.
+A member can be annotated as key (equivalent of the IDL’s @key) by setting the key attribute to "true".

-The identifiers of the available basic types are listed in the table below.
-Please, refer to Primitive Types for more information on the primitive types.
+Primitive types are built-in types and they should be declared as members of an aggregated type (Structure Types or Union Types).
+Primitive types are declared by attribute type and the possible values are listed in the table below.
+Please, refer to Primitive Types for more information on primitive types.

 boolean